gjpelletier/delta_method/README.md

 https://github.com/gjpelletier/delta_method/blob/main/delta_method_example.m

-# Example for Google Colab, Jupyter Notebook, and Python
+# Example for Python, Jupyter Notebook, and Google Colab

 An example showing how to use the new delta_method and parametric_bootstrap functions is provided in this Jupyter Notebook: